Casablanca Climate Leadership Forum (CCLF) 2025

 With a background in marketing communications, project management, and corporate sustainability, Nada brings an integrated, impact-driven approach to her work.
 Her experience spans the private sector, government, and academia across the U.S., Lebanon, the GCC, and Africa.

-Director, Rami F. Makhzoumi Corporate Governance Initiative; Member, UN PRME Middle East Chapter Committee, American University of Beirut
+Director, Rami Makhzoumi Corporate Governance Initiative at the Suliman Olayan School of Business, American University of Beirut

 10:30 – 11:30 AM Panel 2 – Regulatory, Financial, and Technical Support for Africa’s